julian1/reactor/README.md

       - dns
       - socket bind/listen

   - enable cancel_all to be called in handlers while processing a cancel_all
       - which will make it easy to do a cancel/shutdown from any callback

 DONE
+  - done - move tests into examples...
   - done - control over debug stream
   - done - pure timers not associated with fd (outside core dispatcher if can? ).
     - eg. read stdin -> write to /dev/ttyUSB0, read /dev/ttyUSB write stdout,
-  - done timer  / timeouts
+  - done - timer  / timeouts
-  - done cancel all, and call all callbacks
+  - done - cancel all, and call all callbacks
   - done - write handler

 NOTES